Is your Shopify store slow? A slow website can be a turn-off for customers, reduce sales, and hurt your SEO rankings.

 Google PageSpeed Insights – Provides detailed speed reports for mobile and desktop.

-GTmetrix – Analyzes your store’s performance, page speed, andoptimization scores.
+GTmetrix – Analyzes your store’s performance, page speed, and optimization scores.

 How Often Should You Test Speed?

-- After installing new apps or themes
+- Once you install new applications or themes

 - When making major design changes